cubefs/cubefs/README.md

-# ChuBao FS
+# Containerfs

 ## Overview

-ChuBao FS is a distributed filesystem as a unified platform for unstructured data storage.
+Containerfs is a distributed filesystem as a unified platform for unstructured data storage.

 * both large-scale small files and large files.